plscks/qmk_firmware/docs/faq_debug.md

 ## Debugging Tools

-Various tools are available to debug your keyboard.
+There are two different tools you can use to debug your keyboard.

 ### Debugging With QMK Toolbox

 For compatible platforms, [QMK Toolbox](https://github.com/qmk/qmk_toolbox) can be used to display debug messages from your keyboard.

-### Debugging with QMK CLI

-Prefer a terminal based solution?
-The [QMK CLI console command](cli_commands.md#qmk-console) can be used to display debug messages from your keyboard.

 ### Debugging With hid_listen

-Something stand-alone? [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), provided by PJRC, can also be used to display debug messages.
+Prefer a terminal based solution? [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), provided by PJRC, can also be used to display debug messages.
 Prebuilt binaries for Windows,Linux,and MacOS are available.

-## Sending Your Own Debug Messages :id=debug-api
+## Sending Your Own Debug Messages

 Sometimes it's useful to print debug messages from within your [custom code](custom_quantum_functions.md).
 Doing so is pretty simple.
 Start by including `print.h` at the top of your file: